 You will be sent a formal Notice of Determination advising whether your development application has been approved or refused.
 All correspondence, including Notice of Determination, stamped plans, etc. will be returned via the Planning Portal for Portal applications and by email for the permissible applications submitted directly to CN.

-Notices of Determination consenting to development are also published monthly in The Newcastle Herald and published on Council’s web site.
+Notices of Determination consenting to development are published monthly on our Granted Development Consents page.

 My Development Consent was refused – what can I do?

-If your Development Application is refused, you may consider a further request to Council for a Review of Determination under Section 82A of the Environmental Planning and Assessment Act
+If your Development Application is refused, you may consider a further request to CN for a Review of Determination under Section 8.2 of the Environmental Planning and Assessment Act.

-Council may need to notify your neighbours and/or advertise a Section 82A Review request.
-It may also be necessary to refer a Section 82A Review request to the elected body of Council for determination of the request.
-Depending on the timing of the lodgement of a Section 82A Review request and the processes that are relevant to the particular request, the period allowed for determination of the request may expire before such a determination can be made.
+CN may need to notify your neighbours and/or advertise a Section 8.2 Review request.
+It may also be necessary to refer a Section 8.2 Review request to the elected body of Council for determination of the request.
+Depending on the timing of the lodgement of a Section 8.2 Review request and the processes that are relevant to the particular request, the period allowed for determination of the request may expire before such a determination can be made.

 Fees apply for the request as well as any notification and/or advertising.
-The lodgement fees for these requests can be confirmed by contacting Council.
+The lodgement fees for these requests can be confirmed by contacting CN on (02) 4974 2000.

-Can I appeal to someone other than Council?
+Can I appeal to someone other than CN?